 If you purchase this plan:

 - your UBC Extended Health Plan that supplements your MSP coverage will begin once you have met the MSP waiting period and you have enrolled in the plan.

-- your Dental Care coverage will begin the first of the month following your date of hire and once you have enrolled in the plan.
+- your Dental Care coverage will begin on your date of hire and once you have enrolled in the plan.